-I requested the free book Hercólubus or Red Planet by V.M.
-Rabolú because I was curious to see if the author was riding the coattails of the 2012 Mayan/Nibiru cataclysm prophecy.
-Indeed, Rabolú in 1999 prophesied planet Hercólubus a few years after the prediction of a planet Nibiru cataclysm, and then Nancy Lieder used Rabolú's prophecy to bolster her claims of Nibiru.1 After the failed 2003 Nibiru prediction, the Nibiru idea came back as part of the a 2012 Mayan cataclysm prophecies.
+I read Hercólubus or Red Planet by V.M.
+Rabolú because I was curious to see if the author was riding the coattails of the Planet X/Mayan/Nibiru cataclysm prophecy.
+Indeed, Rabolú in 1999 prophesied planet Hercólubus a few years after the prediction of Nibiru, and then later Nancy Lieder used Rabolú's prophecy to bolster her claims of Nibiru.1 After the failed 2003 Nibiru prediction, the Nibiru idea came back as part of the a 2012 Mayan cataclysm prophecies.
 Rabolú did not give a specific time for his Hercólubus prediction, just that it was a very short-term prophecy.

-I found the book to be humorous though probably not as the author intended.
-While some of the wackiness can be attributed to questionable translations, the bulk comes from good ol' made up crazy.
+I found the book to be humorous though not as V.M.
+Rabolú intended.
+While some of the wackiness can be attributed to questionable translations from Spanish, the bulk comes from good ol' made up crazy.
+If the author intended fiction, that would be one thing, but he was clearly and earnestly prophesizing.
 The book has no references so I assume that it is the author's own ass from where his claims came from.
 The first paragraph really sets the mood:

 Humanity is spellbound by the predictions of the falsely called 'scientists,' who do nothing but fill Humanity with lies.
 Scientists distort the truth.

 Well then, we sure wouldn't want any carefully-documented observations of nature and logical explanations to get in the way of the truth, so let's see what V.M.
-Rabolú professes:
+Rabolú professed:

 Spoiler alert START